TangibleInc/template-system/readme.md

 npm run build [module1 module2..]
 ```

-The Template System is composed of modules which can be built individually.
+The project is composed of modules which can be built individually.
 Specify which modules to build, for example:

 ```sh
 npm run build editor integrations/gutenberg